 And make orzo I did.
 This

 rice pasta is great because it is quick to make but still flavorful.
 Annnnd it has parmesan cheese.
 Which means I am instantly a fan.
 Plus, it’s a great, light side dish for pretty much anything.
+Pair this orzo with chicken, fish, meat, or a side of grilled veggies.
 Versatility!
 I like it.

 - 2 and ½ cups whole wheat orzo